top of page

 SYNOPSIS

-Women of Slender Means tells the stories of five of the 300 women living at the YWCA Brooklyn.
+Women of Slender Means follows five of the 300 women living at the YWCA Brooklyn.
+Told with grace and humor, their stories reveal multidimensional lives of unseen women, as well as overlooked perspectives on the history of the city itself: courageous tales of migration, gentrification, poverty, urban planning, community faith and perseverance.
 We meet Frances, a WWII veteran who arrived during the Great Migration, hoping to escape segregation; Ann, an activist who worked at the infamous Willowbrook School, and is a witness to gentrification; Mary, raised by nuns in an orphanage twice burned to the ground by the Ku Klux Klan; Cheryl, a Native American 82nd Airborne veteran who suffers from PTSD; and Wendy, born into privilege and a survivor of violent abuse.
-Their stories, told with grace and humor, reveal multidimensional lives of women often ignored by the media: women of color, women living alone, women of slender means.
+Women of Slender Means “isn’t a film of tragedy, hardship and injustice—it’s a film about love and compassion, and how it counters all those things.”

 bottom of page